octaviotastico/delay-tolerant-mongoose/readme.md

 After configuring this module (you can read about how to do that [here](#dtn-configuration)), what it basically does is that:

-1. First, it opens a TCP Socket Server in the configured host and port (`DTN_HOST` and `DTN_PORT`) to listen to the local DTN Node in order to get new incoming packages (i.e: non-local updates in the database).
+1. First, it opens a TCP Socket Server in the configured host and port (`DTN_HOST` and `DTN_PORT`) to listen to μD3TN in order to get new incoming packages (i.e: non-local updates in the database).

-2. When you update the database (i.e: you create/edit/delete documents), the new methods update the local database, but they also open a client connection to the local DTN Node and send the new changes to all the EIDs, that is, for all addresses where non-local databases are (configured in `EID_LIST`).
+2. When you update the database (i.e: you create/edit/delete documents), the new methods update the local database, but they also open a client connection to μD3TN and send the new changes to all the EIDs, that is, for all addresses where non-local databases are (configured in `EID_LIST`).

 This two steps are almost all you need in order to update your non-local databases spread across a DTN.
 There are a few steps missing, like the serialization and deserialization of the bundles before sending them, but that's only details.